brandonbloom/terra-java/README.md

 ### Dependencies & Configuration

-Install Terra and the JDK, then set the following environment variables:
+Install [Terra 2016-03-25][1] and the JDK, then set the following environment
+variables:

 - `INCLUDE_PATH`: Terra looks here for standard C headers.
 - `JDK_HOME`: Terra-Java looks here for Java headers and libjvm.